Adult Autism Assessments in the UK

 Frequently Asked Questions

-How long does an Adult ADHD assessment take?
+How long does an Adult Autism assessment take?

-The Adult ADHD assessment typically lasts several hours across two appointments, with breaks provided.
+The Asult Autism assessment typically lasts several hours across two appointments, with breaks provided.

-Can the Adult ADHD assessment be done online?
+Can the Adult Autism assessment be done online?

 Yes.
-Adult ADHD assessments can be carried out online or in person at our Berkshire clinic.
+Adult Autism assessments can be carried out online or in person at our Berkshire clinic.

-Will my Adult ADHD diagnosis be recognised by the NHS?
+Will my Adult Autism diagnosis be recognised by the NHS?

-Do I need my GP’s involvement with my Adult ADHD diagnosis?
+Do I need my GP’s involvement with my Adult Autism diagnosis?

-What support is available after an Adult ADHD diagnosis?
+What support is available after an Adult Autism diagnosis?

 We provide signposting to support groups, therapeutic services, and can liaise with your GP regarding further care.